Photo via Kountable.com

 Reimagining the Past

 This is the night Steampunk Chicago assembled its first social gathering to help participants escape day-to-day life schedules, and engage in a dream that allows them to transform into someone living in a different era with a different occupation; at least for the night.
-Steampunk member Tom Swalls is addressed as The Cranky ol’ Chef for the night’s Steampunk event.
-He serves up a creation of appetizers and dip varieties for everyone to enjoy.
+Steampunk member Tom Swalls is addressed as The Cranky Ol’ Chef for the night’s Steampunk event.
+He serves up

 “When people say that sometimes on the weekends I like to visit the land of make-believe because real life is kind of mundane and crummy with work and bills and stuff; it’s kind of fun to put on a different outfit to pretend like I’m a traveler,” said Abbey Manalli, an illustrator and graphic designer who journeyed from Milwaukee, Wis., to the Steampunk gathering.
 “I think it’s a healthy form of escapism.”